aatul/Java-Interview-Questions-Answers/README.md

 ---

 ### 90. What is Spring Annotation?
-Please give examples too.
+Please give examples too?

 Spring Boot Annotations are a form of metadata that provides data about a program.
 In other words, annotations are used to provide supplemental information about a program.
 It is not a part of the application that we develop.
 It does not have a direct effect on the operation of the code they annotate.
 It does not change the action of the compiled program.